twiztedmyrtle/twiztedmyrtle.github.io/content/privacy.md

                             </p>
                             <h3 class="big element-top-40">Blog Interaction</h3>
                             <p class="lead">
                                 Only the personal information you voluntarily provide is collected.
-This may include – your email address in order to subscribe to the Smashup newsletter; your name, email and/or social media profile in order to comment on the blog via third party vendor <a href="https://help.disqus.com/customer/portal/articles/466259-privacy-policy" target="_blank">Disqus</a>; your name, email and message when you fill out the contact form via third party vendor <a href="https://getform.org/privacy_policy" target="_blank">Get Form</a>.
+This may include – your email address in order to subscribe to the Smashup newsletter; your name, email and/or social media profile in order to comment on the blog via third party vendor <a href="https://help.disqus.com/customer/portal/articles/466259-privacy-policy" target="_blank">Disqus</a>; your name, email and message when you fill out the contact form via third party vendor <a href="https://formbucket.com/privacy-policy" target="_blank">Form Bucket</a>.
                             </p>
                             <h3 class="big element-top-40">Public Posts</h3>
                              <p class="lead">